intel/AppSecurityApi/README.md

 Cordova 5.1.1 Windows build flow
 ================================
-    To overcome some gaps/issues with native library build in Windows we provide a workaround script (ChooseArch_Windows.js) that you should use before step 7 (build the project).
-    Copy the script from plugins\com.intel.security\src\windows to
-	platforms\windows and run it from platforms\windows directory.
-	Run the following command in a shell: node.exe ChooseArch_Windows.js

 	It is recommended to upgrade the Cordova windows tools, please run "cordova platform update windows@4.2.0"